ajustinjames/Web-Form-Filler/README.md

 # Web Form Filler

-A Chrome extension that helps developers quickly fill out web forms.
+A Chrome extension to easily save and fill web forms.
 Compatible with Manifest V3.

 ## Features